-Texas Instruments Inc. (TXN), the largest maker of analog chips, forecast third-quarter sales and profit that may beat the low end of analysts’ estimates, defying predictions that a weaker economy would crimp orders.
+Texas Instruments Inc. (TXN:US), the largest maker of analog chips, forecast third-quarter sales and profit that may beat the low end of analysts’ estimates, defying predictions that a weaker economy would crimp orders.

 At the midpoint of the forecast, revenue would be little changed in the current quarter from the previous period.
 Sales usually rise because manufacturers are ramping up production for year-end holiday shoppers.
 While demand remains below normal, the report indicated that Texas Instruments is holding its own even as some regions recover slowly from an economic slump, said Tore Svanberg, an analyst at Stifel Nicolaus & Co.